grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ## The review itself

-Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
+Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
+That's a lot, and I'm not particularly interested in covering a lot of the material particularly the mechanics and sub-systems.
+I want to focus on the setting itself.
 Instead of going from page to page I'll address each of the core elements of an urban fantasy setting.

-But what are the core elements?
+But what are the pillars of urban fantasy roleplaying?
 Here is my reckon:

 1. Monsters
 2. Dark World